 - have questions about an experience discrimination and harassment relating to race, ancestry, ethnicity, colour, citizenship or your faith;

 - want information about the application of the University’s Statement on Prohibited Discrimination and Discriminatory Harassment;

 - are looking for ways to respond to or resolve an issue of harassment or discrimination based on any of the aforementioned grounds;

 - have concerns that a practice, policy or procedure could be discriminatory based on any of the aforementioned grounds.

 How will the ARCDO assist me with my concern or complaint?

-The ARCDO receives, responds to, resolves conflict and manages complaints under the University’s Statement on Prohibited Discrimination and Discriminatory Harassment.
+The ARCDO receives and provides support to concerns and complaints under the University’s Statement on Prohibited Discrimination and Discriminatory Harassment.
 It provides: